 Top 10 Pharmacy Schools in the U.S.

-The Purdue College of Pharmacy is well-regarded, having placed ninth on U.S. News and World Report's 2008 list of top pharmacy schools in the country.
-It is separated into three distinct academic departments: the Department of Industrial and Physical Pharmacy, the Department of Medicinal Chemistry and Molecular Pharmacology and the Department of Pharmacy Practice.
-Two professional degrees are offered through these departments that include a BSPS and a Pharm.D., but M.S. and Ph.D. programs are also offered, as well as continuing education courses.
+The Purdue College of Pharmacy at this public research institution placed ninth on U.S. News & World Report's list of top pharmacy schools in 2008.
+The school is composed of three distinct academic departments: the Department of Industrial and Physical Pharmacy, the Department of Medicinal Chemistry and Molecular Pharmacology and the Department of Pharmacy Practice.
+Two professional degrees are offered through these departments, including a BSPS and a Pharm.D.
+Additional programs can lead to a M.S. or Ph.D.; continuing education courses are also available.

 List of Ten Good Pharmacy Schools

 |Ohio State University||Professional Experience Program in Pharmacy||Columbus, OH|